aaronj1335/jeremenichelli.github.io/_drafts/states-in-components.md

 business_logic_module <=> stateful_component => stateless_component(s)
 ```

-State mutations are the ones that will trigger new render cycles, so the less you spread the state of your app the more control you will have over it.
+State mutations are the ones that will trigger updates down the render tree.
+The less you spread the state of your app, the easier it gets to control them.

 ### Hints

-Using `shouldComponentUpdate` across your project will improve performance but also act as a great indicator.
+Using `shouldComponentUpdate` across your project also acts as a great indicator of bad design around components.

-If you find yourself writing too much `shouldComponentUpdate` functions to prevent wasted performance could mean that **states** should be removed from _leaf components_ and passed as **props**.

-Another symptom is when the logic inside `shouldComponentUpdate` becomes too big or harder to read.
-This is usually a sign the component should _pour down_ data, again as _props_, to less complex ones.
+If you find yourself writing too much `shouldComponentUpdate` functions or the logic inside of them is too complex, try uprising states to a higher component and pass _props_ to less complex ones.

 ## Wrap-up

 Defering to _stateless_ components over _stateful_ ones will make your project more suitable for testing, less fragmented and more reliable.

-> “The cheapest, fastest, and most reliable components are those that aren’t there.” - Gordon Bell

 Even when they won't make it to the code base, write `shouldComponentUpdate` functions to unveil situations where a separation of concerns is needed.

-It is good to mention that, though this is a personal take around states and data, most of the concepts respond to general software design rules and shared views on component based development in web community.

-### Recommended readings
+#### Recommended readings

 - [9 things every React.js beginner should know](https://camjackson.net/post/9-things-every-reactjs-beginner-should-know) by Cam Jackson
 - [React State](https://medium.com/react-tutorials/react-state-14a6d4f736f5) by Christopher Pitt